Sawsdev/Sawsdev/README.md

 ### Hi there 👋

-I'm Sergio a Backend developer looking forward to be a fullstack developer!
+I'm Sergio a web developer who has been a dev team leader looking forward to be a fullstack developer! , gamer and novel enthusiast.
+I'm more keen to backend programming with PHP (Laravel) and NodeJs.
 I like to play Indie metroidvanias 🎮 and 👨‍🍳 cook some food.
 ⚡I like Italian food the most 🍕

 ---
+## Some other technolgies i know 📔
+- Javascript
+- MySQL
+- SQLServer
+- Python
+- Html and CSS
+- Nginx
+- Apache
+- Cpanel
+- Wordpress (Plugin build)
+---
 🎆 I'm currently building backend web projects on **PHP** with **Laravel** as framework, i use **javascript** for some features and i know a little of **NodeJs** too

-====
+---
-✍️ I'm currently learning some other technologies such as:
+## I'm learning some other technologies such as: ✍️
-- NodeJs (86%)
 - React (Soon ™️)
 - VueJs (Soon ™️)
+- Python (40% -> Soon :tm:)
-- C# (For videogame develop purpouses 🤷‍♂️)
+- C# (For videogame developing purpouses 🤷‍♂️)
-===
+---
 ## Some things i want to do or are in the doing :
 - [ ] Learn about the DevOps World
 - [ ] Finish my portfolio
 - [ ] Finish my personal finance proyect app documentation
 ---
-Here some usefull Linux commands for u 🧀
+## Here some usefull Linux commands for u 🧀
 |Command|Description|
 |-------|-----------|
 |htop|Shows current system resources consumed by the current running processes|